Frequently Asked Questions

 Can I transfer back to regular school from The Grove (CVDL)?

 Yes, you may transfer back to any SD79 school.
 All Grove students have a transition plan as a part of their annual Student Learning Plan.
 At year-end, if a family wishes to move to a new program in SD79, the transition usually starts before the end of the school year.
-This will be different for each family and may require some consultation with various team members.
+This will differ for each family and may require consultation with various team members.

-During the year, students may transfer in or out of The Grove (CVDL) at natural transition times.
-This could also look differently for different families.
-This may require some team meetings if families wish to attend a school outside of their catchment area.
+Students may transfer in or out of The Grove (CVDL) during the year at natural transition times.
+This could also look different for different families.
+This may require some team meetings if families wish to attend a school outside of their catchment area (check out this link to find your catchment area school).
 For grades K to 9, the matching of the curriculum will be determined by The Grove (CVDL) teachers for incoming students.
 The match for students leaving The Grove (CVDL) and entering regular schools will be the receiving school’s responsibility.

 For Students in K to 9:

-Students in Grades 10 to 12 have a choice.
-They may take courses only with us at The Grove, or they may choose to take courses at both at their neighbourhood school and The Grove (CVDL) at no cost (called cross-enrollment).
+Yes, all Grades 10 to 12 students can choose how they build their graduation program.
+They may take courses only with us at The Grove or choose to take courses at both their neighbourhood school and The Grove (CVDL) at no cost (called cross-enrollment).

-*A student can not be enrolled in the same course at the same time at two different schools.
+**A student can not be enrolled in the same course simultaneously at two different schools**

 What grade 10 to 12 courses do you offer?